Arksine/moonraker/docs/installation.md

 {dev}_timeout: 0
 #   Timeout in seconds for device.
 When the printer is idle, after the amount of
 #   seconds have passed, the device will be turned off.
+{dev}_timeout_slaves: led
+#   A comma separated list of device ids that will also be turned off if the
+#   configured device is turned off.
+For instance, if the printer is turned off,
+#   the LEDs will also be turned off.
 ```

 Define the devices you wish to control under _devices_ with a comma separated